getzola/zola/docs/content/documentation/content/syntax-highlighting.md

 ````

-You can replace the `rust` by the language you want to highlight or not put anything to get it
+You can replace `rust` with another language or not put anything to get the text
 interpreted as plain text.

-Here is a full list of the supported languages and the short names you can use:
+Here is a full list of supported languages and their short names:

 ```
 - ActionScript -> ["as"]